 A person is also guilty of an assault if they threatened to use force in a way that causes the victim to have a reasonable and credible belief that the offender would inflict harm upon them.

-“Consent” is not always consent.
-If someone is in a position of authority, or is able to use trickery or fraud to get a victim to submit, or the defendant threatens someone else, there is capitulation but there is no consent.
+“Consent” does not always consent.
+If someone is in a position of authority or is able to use trickery or fraud to get a victim to submit, or the defendant threatens someone else, there is capitulation but there is no consent.
 In addition, it is not possible to legally consent to an assault with a weapon, an assault causing serious bodily harm, or aggravated assault.

 An example of when someone might legitimately consent to an act of assault might be in a martial arts or boxing class, where two individuals consent to punch one another in a way that might cause bruises in order to learn.